 2. Save PowerPoint as PowerPoint Show

 The file format .PPS is a PowerPoint Show, an alternative PowerPoint Presentation (PPT).
-By saving as a .PPS (PowerPoint Show), when you double-click it, it will auto launch into the show mode.
+By clicking Save As and selecting .PPS (PowerPoint Show), when you double-click the .PPS file, it will auto launch into the show mode.
 This format makes the editable PowerPoint file format (.PPT) not available for student download.
 This is an option some faculty may prefer.

 3. Turn your PowerPoint into a video

 This option can be completed in PowerPoint 2010 and later.
 Follow the steps here.

 4. Try Haiku Deck

 Haiku Deck used a format that has short, concise wording on each slide and large clear images.
 Haiku Deck can be embedded in Canvas.